cabal-club/cable-core.js/README.md

 **Non-responsibilities**:

 * Does not handle serializing & deserializing cable's binary buffers ([cable.js](https://github.com/cabal-club/cable.js) does that)
-* Does not fully take care of all concerns required for a client application (cable-client.js will service that)
+* Does not fully take care of all concerns required for a client application ([cable-client.js](https://github.com/cabal-club/cable-client.js) services that)
 * Networking primitives (up & coming)

 ## Example